Rishika655/NARIBANDHU_health_assistant/README.md

 # Naribandhu – Your Health Companion

 ## 🌸 About the Project
 Naribandhu is a simple and accessible menstrual health assistant designed to support menstrual health awareness, especially in rural areas.
-It helps users track their cycle, predict future periods, and understand possible PCOS risk in an easy and user friendly way.
+It helps users track their cycle, predict future periods, and understand possible PCOS risk in an easy and user-friendly way.

+This project was built as part of my learning in web development and aims to solve real-life health awareness problems through a simple and intuitive interface.

 ## 🚀 Features